Start and Finish Times

 Educational research and our student experience provide strong support for the approach taken with the structure of the school day and, in particular, the start time and finish time each day.

-A 9.25am start time for students is supported by our data, which shows that there is less traffic and greatest capacity on public transport.
+A 9.25am start time (10.15am on Wednesday) for students is supported by our data, which shows that there is less traffic and greatest capacity on public transport.
 Bike paths are also less congested at these times.
 The late start is supported by research regarding adolescent sleep and learning patterns as well as providing a unique staff collaboration and planning opportunity each morning.
 For staff, the school day starts at 8.25am when we work in teams, or as a whole staff, planning and preparing the learning for our students.

 Students finish their school day at 4.00pm which allows them to travel home during the sweet spot before peak hour.Watch Video